Both Telluride and Aspen are popular resort towns located in Colorado’s Rocky Mountains.

 If luxury, 5-star hotels are your thing then you’ll love Aspen.

 Best Hotels In Aspen:

 Aspen has a far more lively and vibrant nightlife compared with Telluride, however you’ll find a range of places to spend the evening in both locations.

 Nightlife In Telluride

-Visit the Sheridan Hotel’s epic rooftop bar for a specialty watermelon margarita.
-The views here are just unreal and if you go at the right time you might just catch a glorious sunset behind the mountains.
+I loved visiting the Sheridan Hotel’s epic rooftop bar (order their specialty watermelon margarita).
+The views from here were just unreal and if you go at the right time you might just catch a glorious sunset behind the mountains.